 Mention other postings you have in your listing that are similar.
 More about that on this Craigslist selling article!

 I never agree to meet somewhere that makes it farther for me than the place I suggest.
 People always ask to meet me somewhere easier for them, sorry, not happening.
 I’ll sell it to someone else.

 Related Post: How I started working with brands to get free product.

 You can make $100-$200/month extra doing this or more!
-Summertime is the easiest I think because you can get stuff at garage sales for SO cheap.
-I prefer selling on Craiglist over Ebay as you keep the profit, don’t have to deal with fees, and don’t have to deal with ratings or returns.
-But Ebay is something I’ve dabbled in for items that sell for more or to a way bigger audience.
-Cha-Ching!
+Summer is the easiest I think because you can get stuff at garage sales for SO cheap.
+I prefer selling on Craiglist over Ebay as you keep the profit, don’t have to deal with fees, the post office, and don’t have to deal with ratings or returns.
 Hope this helps you make money and get rid of your junk!
 Leave a comment if you have any tips or stories from Craigslist-ing 🙂